arnavc1712/Video-Object-Detection-As-A-Service/README.md

 # Video-Object-Detection-As-A-Service
-Highly scalable cloud service for object detection in videos, with the help of AWS services and a Raspberry Pi, with the ability to scale out or in using the number of messages in SQS. <br/>
+Highly scalable cloud service for object detection in videos, with the help of AWS services and a Raspberry Pi, with the ability to scale out or in using the number of messages in SQS. <br/> <br/>
+Through this project, we aim to gain an understanding of edge and cloud computing.
+Edge computing is achieved with the help of Raspberry Pi, which we aim to use as the edge computing device.
+As the aim of the project is to perform object detection, we will make use of camera module functionality along with Pi.
+We aim to make adequate use of the resources on Pi as well as of the EC2 instances, which will form the cloud computing component of the project.<br/> <br/>
 Please refer to the [Report](Report.pdf) for further details into the project and instruction to get set up.

 ## High Level Architecture